FLASH SALES: discover new special offers every week!

 The division of clumps is a very delicate operation.
 We do not recommend it, especially since carnations can be easily sown and propagated by cuttings.

 This perennial is very easy to grow from seed.
 Seeds germinate in 1 to 3 months.
-Depending on the species, sowing takes place at different times of the year.
-Sowing of annual species is done in February-March.
+Depending on the species, sowing occurs at different times of the year.
+Annual species are sown in February-March.
 Dwarf species are sown from October to March under frames, while biennial and perennial species are sown in situ in autumn or under cover in March-April.

 • Sow in trays on the surface of light, moist compost